 Women who may have experienced lead exposures at any time in their lives should take extra care when pregnant or lactating (breastfeeding) to follow the recommendations for dietary calcium intake.
 A lack of calcium in a mother's body may accelerate demineralization of her bones and teeth to supply calcium to her fetus or to her milk.
 If she has lead stored in her bones, demineralizations will mobilize lead into her blood.
 See our Reproductive Health Research and Resources webpage for more information about dietary guidelines during pregnancy.

 Lead has been known as a neurotoxicant for almost as long as humans have been using it.
 In 1922, the League of Nations banned white-lead interior paint based on evidence of harm to children.
 Although several European countries adopted the ban, the US declined to do so.37 Children and their families in the US will continue to struggle with the legacy of both decisions for decades.
-A brief history of lead regulation is listed in the Dig Deeper resources in the right sidebar.

 Some Examples of Regulatory Standards in the US